purpleyoung/Capston.3-Reinforcement-Learning-Using-Actor-Critic-Method-On-Stocks/README.md

 *Researched environments, particularly Neural MMO, a massively multiagent game environment.
   * Think of a extremely basic MineCraft server, used to render terrain, agents, resources as a sort of sandbox environment.
 *Implemented rudimentary single-agent using OpenAI polecart in order to familiarize with pilepine and relevant parameters.
+*Ran through one example using polecart in order to familarize with the process and tf-agent module

+Current Step:
+*Run through second and distill process into my own implementation

 The current plan is to: